Pollination of orchids: By imitating other plants

-Attraction of pollinators by sexual luring
+By sexual luring

 Certain orchids have evolved deceptive flowers that mimic the shape, hairiness, and scent of female wasps or bees to attract male pollinators.
 A well-known example is Ophrys insectifera, found in southern Europe, which is exclusively visited by two species of wasps from the genus Argogorytes.
 Male wasps emerge in spring, weeks before females, and are attracted to the fragrance of Ophrys flowers, which resembles the pheromones secreted by female wasps.
 Additionally, the labellum of Ophrys insectifera closely resembles the shape, color, and texture of female wasps.
 This interaction is referred to as pseudocopulation, as male wasps attempt to mate with the flower, during which they come into contact with the anther and transfer pollinia between flowers.

 The phenomenon of pollination by pseudocopulation was first documented by A. Pouyanne and H. Correvon in 1916 and 1917 while studying the relationship between the orchid Ophrys speculum and the scoliidae wasp Campsoscolia ciliata in Algeria.
 Their findings initially went unnoticed until Robert Godfrey validated their observations in 1925, prompting increased interest in this area of study.
 Following this, Australian biologist Edith Coleman published numerous papers on the pollination of orchids from the genus Cryptostylis by males of the ichneumonoidea wasp Lissopimpla excelsa.

 Several genera of terrestrial orchids employ this pseudocopulation mechanism, including Ophrys, Cryptostylis, Drakaea, Caladenia, Chiloglottis, Geoblasta, Arthrochilus, Calochilus, Leporella, and Spiculaea.
 Most terrestrial orchid genera utilizing pseudocopulation are found in Australia, with Ophrys being the largest and best-documented genus in Europe.
 This mechanism is not limited to a specific continent; it has also been observed in the South American species Geoblasta penicillata and in two South African orchids of the genus Disa.

 A similar mechanism is found in Tolumnia henekenii, whose flowers mimic the female of the bee species Centris insularis.
 The resemblance is so convincing that male bees attempt to copulate with the flower, thereby facilitating its pollination.